-Thus, we have two non-relativistic forms of energy, $\rho$ and $\rho_s$ that are conserved locally and expressed via the Schroedinger wave-function $\phi$ from (\ref{er}).
+Thus, we have two non-relativistic forms of energy, $\rho$ and $\rho_s$ that are conserved locally and expressed via the Schroedinger wave function $\phi$ from (\ref{er}).
 Note from (\ref{den}, \ref{gru}, \ref{len}, \ref{sta}) that $mc^2(n_0-\phi^\dagger\phi)={\cal O}(1)$ is also locally conserved, and has the non-relativistic order of magnitude.
 But it is not expressed only via $\phi$, i.e. it demands solving a quasi-relativistic equation for $\varphi$; see (\ref{gro}).
-Hence only (\ref{gru}) and (\ref{kakav}) define new observables for non-relativisitic quantum mechanics.
+Hence only (\ref{gru}) and (\ref{kakav}) define new observables for non-relativistic quantum mechanics.
 We focus on $\rho$ and $\rho_s$, which we regard as different forms of energy.